 2016 is a pivotal year during which he founded the Non-Profit Association (ASBL) BOSSA FLOR which now manages the dynamics of the events he organizes.
 He refocused his activity around the bridges between the French-speaking world and bossa nova, and an album project was born, including recordings by Pierre Barouh made in March 2016, the last of this great artist, too soon disappeared in December of the same year.
 The album "Rencontres en bossa - De Jobim à Barouh" was released in March 2018.
 Called by other projects, Jacques Martinez and Toni Reina left Bossa Flor who was joined by Claudio Rocha (saxophone, flute) and Marcos Della Rocha (drums).
 The same year, he created the Bossa Flor Music Label and Bossa Flor Éditions, covered by the ASBL statutes.
 He wrote three books published by the association in 2018 and 2019, and a 4-track EP "Feminino" was produced the same year with the Sextet Bossa Flor and two female voices, Ana Rocha and Amalia Baraona.

 Gatherings via the network of contacts opened by Pierre Barouh allowed him to build new and splendid connections, with Pierre-François Blanchard first, then Didier Sustrac, Eric Guilleton and Emmanuel Donzella.
 He also developed collaborations with Brazilian guitarists like Vitor Garbelotto, Luiz de Aquino, Mario Bakuna and the cavaquinist Osman Martins.
 The Bossa Flor program aligned with the agendas of the cultural seasons (from September to June) and opened with sharings that represent his vision of the links between Brazilian music, fado, French song and jazz.
-In this movement, he created the Pataphysique Café Orchestra, with Dominique Piérard (guitar), Bruno Desart (guitar), Anthony More (piano), Berny Hoste (trumpet) and Christophe Vaassen (bass), which allows him to return to the sources of his influences of French songs with a jazzy touch.
+In this movement, he created the Pataphysique Orchestra, with Bruno Desart (guitar), Anthony More (piano), Jacques Martinez (saxophone), Berny Hoste (trumpet), Jack Gillet (drums) and Christophe Vaassen (bass), which allows him to return to the sources of his influences of French songs with a jazzy touch.
 These links, which might seem improbable, illustrate in fact his musical and poetic journey, that of jazz, of the French song repertoire, of bossa nova, and of fado, itself echoing the songs of the troubadours and therefore its occitan roots.